 Wetherspoons warns of pint price rise as budget adds £60m in costs

-2 hours ago3 min
+2 weeks ago3 min

 Pub chain JD Wetherspoon has warned that pint prices may increase as the company faces a £60 million surge in costs following Chancellor Rachel Reeves’s Budget.